Algorithms for Biomolecular Networks

 Such interaction models are often best modelled as networks or graphs, which opens up the possibility of using a large number of readily available algorithms for inferring networks, performing simulations of biology, optimising paths or flows through networks, graph-based data integration and graph mining.
 Many of these algorithms can be applied (sometimes with slight alterations) to solve a particular biological problem, such as modeling transcriptional regulation or predicting protein interaction/complex formation, but also to derive systems behaviour by breaking down networks into modules or motifs with certain characteristics.

 In this course, we will first give a brief overview of molecular biology, the advent of high-throughput measurement techniques and large databases containing biological knowledge, and the importance of networks to model all this.
 We will highlight a number of peculiar features of biological networks.
 Next, a number of basic network models (linear, Boolean, Bayesian) will be discussed, as well as methods of inferring these from observed measurement data.
-A number of alternative network models more suited for high-level simulation of cellular behaviour will also be introduced.
-Building on the network inference methods, a number of ways of integrating various data sources and databases to refine biological networks will be discussed, with specific attention to the use of sequence information to refine interaction and transcription regulation networks.
-Finally, we will give some examples of algorithms exploiting the networks found to learn about biology, specifically for inspecting protein interaction networks.
+A number of alternative network models more suited for high-level simulation of cellular behaviour ("executable models") will also be introduced.
+Building on the network inference methods, a number of ways of integrating various data sources and databases to refine biological networks will be discussed, with specific attention to the use of transcriptomics, transcription factor and pathway information.
+Finally, we will discuss how these networks can be exploited in various settings: clustering, to derive biologically relevant subnetworks (e.g. protein complexes, regulatory modules) and classification, using networks or network neighbourhoods as features in machine learning applications.

 In preparation for the course, please read the following primers on